-In light of the historical flaring review, the analysis of potential mitigation measures provided below, and the effectiveness of the flare policy and procedures described previously, no further hardware or process revisions are planned on the OPCEN HC flare at this time.
+In light of the historical flaring review, the analysis of potential mitigation measures provided below, and the effectiveness of the flare policy and procedures described previously, no further hardware, process or procedural revisions are planned on the Flexigas flare at this time.
 The FMP will continue to be updated at least annually to include any planned revisions developed from the causal analysis of future flaring events.